 However, the process has been valuable in highlighting areas where we think we could improve care provided and learn lessons.
 For example, we have put into place more effective measures to reduce the risk of patients developing blood clots and significant infection during hospital admission.
 In the small number of cases where we have found, for example, evidence of delays in communication between staff or delays in treatment, we have notified the senior doctor or nurse responsible to seek clarity and evidence of learning for the purposes of improvement.

 More generally Cwm Taf UHB also collects and scrutinises a wide range of objective safety measures to inform our quality improvement plan, examples include:

 - Infection rates: Cwm Taf Health Board continues to have the lowest rate of C Difficile infection in Wales

-- There is a sustained improvement over the past 2 years in mortality rates in Cwm Taf from heart attacks, stroke and following hip fractures, which reflects the progress made in developing the stroke unit and improving pathways with neighbouring health boards.
+- There is a sustained improvement over the past 2 years in mortality rates in Cwm Taf from heart attacks, stroke, following hip fractures, and crude in hospital mortality rates which reflect the progress made in developing the stroke unit, improving pathways with neighbouring health boards and quality improvement processes.
 These services continue to be monitored and scrutinised to facilitate further quality improvement processes.